henryperkins/open-notebook/docs/development/api-reference.md

 ```

 **Context Configuration Values**:
-- `"full content"`: Include complete source/note content
+- `"full content"`: Include the full text plus insights.
-- `"insights only"`: Include source insights/summary only
+- `"insights only"`: Include only generated insights/summaries.
-- `"not in context"`: Exclude from context
+- `"not in context"`: Skip the item entirely (any string containing `"not in"` is treated as exclusion).

 **Response**:
 ```json